Michaelkenber/PlannerApp/REPORT.md

 ![alt text](https://github.com/Michaelkenber/PlannerApp/blob/master/doc/MapScreen.png)

+# Prerequisites
+For the project we will need the folowing data sources:
+* Google Directions API retrieved from the google developers site
+* Google Distance Matrix API retrieved from the google developers site
+* Google Maps SDK for IOS API retrieved from the google developers site
+* Google Places SDK for IOS API retrieved from the google developers site

 # Challenges
 To my opinion this project really challenged me.
 The app planning at the start of the project is a good way to have a clear picture of something you want to work too, hower i did notice my dissapointment when a wasn't able to reach this picture i had.